-Lew Wallace was personally acquainted with each of the three American presidents who were assassinated during his lifetime.
+Lew Wallace knew each of the three American presidents assassinated during his lifetime.
 Abraham Lincoln had known Wallace and members of his family for years and was personally involved in aspects of Wallace’s Civil War career.
 James Garfield had come to know Wallace during the Civil War, through Republican Party politics, and was so impressed when he read Ben Hur that he appointed Wallace Minister to the Ottoman Empire.
 Wallace also knew William McKinley through Civil War service and Republican Party politics.
 Preventing presidential assassinations was clearly a personal issue to Lew, as well as a political one.

-He opened the article with the statement: “The duty of doing something to stop the assassination of our Presidents is upon us heavily.”
-He noted the impact of presidential assassinations on the populace and the phases of shock, panic, daze, and sorrow that people went through.
-A popular leader, McKinley was assassinated in September and by the time this article was published in December, people were wondering what Congress was going do to protect the president.
-With his training as an attorney, for Wallace the real question was not what Congress would do, but what they could do.
+Lew noted the impact of presidential assassinations on the populace.
+He mentioned the phases of shock, panic, daze, and sorrow assassinations brought.
+A popular leader, McKinley was assassinated in September.
+By the publication of this article in December, people wondered what Congress would do to protect the president.
+Lew’s training as an attorney gave him a different perspective.
+He wondered not what Congress would do, but what they could do.

-For each point Wallace heard publically raised, he penned a reply in the article.
-There were some who wanted Congress to declare assassination a murder.
+For each point Wallace heard publicly raised, he penned a reply in the article.
+Some wanted Congress to declare assassination a murder.
 Wallace dismissed this as an unnecessary action.
-Others wanted the immigration commissioner to double the guard at immigration gates and make incomers prove themselves worthy, separating the anarchists so that they could be sent home.
-While Wallace mused about how our international friends would react to such action, his real concern was about the anarchists already in the United States.
+Others wanted the immigration commissioner to double the guard at immigration gates.
+They thought immigrants should prove themselves, with a goal of separating the anarchists to send them home.
+Wallace mused about how our international friends would react to such action.
+However, his real concern was about the anarchists already in the United States.
 He pointed out that the assassins of both Lincoln and Garfield were native born.

-The argument that Wallace next addressed was the desire for Congress to give the president all the soldiers he needed to watch over him at every waking (and sleeping) moment.
+Wallace next addressed the desire for Congress to give the president soldiers to watch over him at every waking (and sleeping) moment.
 Wallace argued that while Congress might have the authority to impeach a president, it could not control him personally or dictate his movements under the pretense of a guard of honor.
-He also pointed out that the president, as commander-in-chief, already had the power to order the entire regular army to camp out at the White House if he so chose.
+He also pointed out that the president, as commander-in-chief, could order the entire regular army to camp out at the White House if he so chose.

-Wallace pursued this line of logic with a short aside about the how such a protective screen might work for Teddy Roosevelt, writing:
+Wallace followed this with a short aside about how such a protective screen might work for Teddy Roosevelt:

-Wallace then reminded the reader that while Congress could not make assurance of absolute protection, there were opportunities available to it.
-He suggested that Congress could make an annual appropriation of money that would be placed at the President’s disposal sufficient to enable him to maintain a secret service.
-Wallace felt this discretionary fund would help protect the president without loss of dignity or personal humiliation, would not bow to the appearances of Imperialism, and would not interfere with the president’s ability to interact with the American public.
+Wallace reminds the reader that while Congress could not make assurance of absolute protection, they had alternatives.
+Congress could make an annual appropriation of money for the President to maintain a secret service.
+Wallace felt this discretionary fund would help protect the president without loss of dignity or personal humiliation.
+Further, it would not bow to the appearances of Imperialism.
+Finally, it would not interfere with the president’s ability to interact with the American public.
 At the same time, this secret service would provide as much security as possible.

 Wallace follows his argument with a detailed discussion of nihilism, anarchy, murder and revolution and their impacts on society.
-His argument lifting anarchy from an atrocious principle to the highest possible crime against society and the state touched on the issues of crimes of passion, torture, retribution, Christian belief, and punishment.
-Wallace closed by offering his suggestions for the wording of a Constitutional amendment defining treason against the United States.
+He raises anarchy from an atrocious principle to the highest possible crime against society and the state.
+His arguments touch on crimes of passion, torture, retribution, Christian belief, and punishment.
+Wallace closes wish his suggestions for the wording of a Constitutional amendment defining treason against the United States.
 He believed that with this amendment, “government would never again be compelled to sit helplessly by, knowing a conspiracy is making ready to destroy it.”
 This amendment would also give Congress the opportunity to unite with other powers to pursue the obliteration of Anarchy—something that was not clearly possible under the existing definition of treason.

 Throughout his life, Wallace pondered many of the issues of the day, always with an eye to strict interpretation of the law.
-While Wallace’s Constitutional amendment regarding treason was not passed and his plan for immigration reform was not implemented, it is worth noting that the president and other high ranking government officials are now served by a secret service with expanded powers, and changes were made to immigration laws in the early 20th century that reflected some of his concerns.
-Wallace was not just a man of his time.
-One hundred and eleven years after he penned his article, we still struggle with the issues of how to adequately protect the president without separating him from the people, we worry about treason and attacks on America, and the issue of immigration continues to be in the news.
+Congress did not pass his Constitutional amendment regarding treason.
+They did not adopt his plan for immigration reform.
+However, the Secret Service now exists to protect the president and other high ranking government officials.
+Immigration laws changed in the early 20th century to reflect some of his concerns.
+Wallace proved himself a forward-thinking man.
+More than a hundred years after Lew penned his article, we still struggle to protect the president without separating him from the people.
+We still worry about treason and attacks on America.
+And the issue of immigration continues to be in the news.